-A registration hold may be placed on a student's record to prevent the student from registering for courses in future quarters for financial, administrative, admissions, or academic reasons (including failure to comply with Sonoran University's Everfi requirement, current NPLEX policies, or address verification requirement).
+A registration hold may be placed on a student's record to prevent the student from registering for courses in future quarters for financial, administrative, admissions, or academic reasons (including failure to comply with Sonoran University's requirement of Safety and Prevention Courses, current NPLEX policies, or address verification requirement).
 Any registration hold must be resolved before a student is registered.